MatchX-GmbH/X2E-Reference-Sensor-FW/GPS_Tracker/README.md

 #define MIN_SVS 5                 // Minimum number of space vehicles
 ```
 3. Coordinates Average filter \
-This definition helps reduce interference in GPS data.
-It's best to keep the value under 10.
+This definition helps reduce the noise in GPS data.
+It's better to keep the value under 10.
 If you set it higher, it might measure a shorter distance than the actual due to excessive filtering of corners and non-straight movements.
 ```c
 #define COORD_AVG_SIZE 5
 ```